 Overall this is a big topic, which is why I’ve written an extensive blog post on my position and work, which you can read here.

 You can read how I voted during the recent budget process here.
-I also support the public safety charter amendment and you can read my thoughts on it here.
+You can also read my thoughts on the charter amendment here.

 Before the first major encampment formed, I was fighting to create housing for unsheltered residents right here in Ward 12.

-Those efforts led to the first new public housing project in Minneapolis in a generation,
+Those efforts led to the first new public housing project in Minneapolis in a decade,

 which is exclusively for families transitioning out of homelessness (Minnehaha Townhomes).